• Two Nails for One Bird: An Analysis of Half Real

 The stage hand takes batteries out of the smoke detectors while the substitute teacher carries a ladder for her.
 The front and back doors are propped open.
 Everyone on the ground floor pulls chairs from their apartments to make a circle in the lobby.
 There’s a speaker bumping the playlist made for this moment.

-Joints and bongs pass around like cards.
-Everyone claims not to be sick, but this is the kind of thing they’d all get sick for anyway.
+Joints and bongs pass around and everyone claims not to be sick, but this is the kind of thing they’d all get sick for anyway.
 In celebration.

 They plan for a bonfire that weekend.
 American style, hotdogs and beer and weed for everyone.
 Talking about it keeps the thrill alive, and everyone’s jokes are funny no matter what is said.
 But the real celebration must be fresh.
 The real celebration is now.